mrlesmithjr/ansible-tftpserver/README.md

 #    system_account: false  #define if account is a system account...true|falseinstall_fail2ban: false
 domain_name: '{{ pri_domain_name }}'  #defined here or in group_vars/all/network
 enable_apt_caching: false  #defines if apt-cacher-ng is setup and added to preseed.cfg
+enable_apt_mirror: false  #defines if using a local mirror (apt-mirror) and configures preseed.cfg as such.
+Do not use both apt_caching and apt_mirror...
 esxi_addl_settings:  #define additional esxli commands to run in order to configure each host
   - desc: 'Set default domain lookup name'
     command: 'esxcli network ip dns search add --domain={{ pri_domain_name }}'